Carmela Full of Wishes - Sept 26-28, 2025

 Join us for a special evening celebrating Metro Theater Company’s legacy and future as a cornerstone of theater and education in St. Louis.

-This year, we’re proud to begin a new tradition of honoring remarkable individuals in theater, youth education, and community partnership whose dedication has been instrumental in furthering our shared vision.
+The evening will honor three remarkable individuals in theater, youth education, and community partnership whose dedication has been instrumental in furthering our shared vision.

 From the Blog